-Lady Marie France Cassel lowers the glasses just under her eyes, long dark lashes obscuring the exact direction of her gaze.
+Lady Marie France Cassel lowers the glasses just under her eyes, long dark lashes obscuring her gaze.
 “I’d call him fascinating.”
-She pauses, looking hard at the young blonde.
+She pauses, looking hard at the young blond.
 “His face.
-It’s the face of a prince, not that of a slave.”
+It’s the face of a warlord, not that of a slave.”

 “Pure Aryan features.
-The Fuehrer would’ve sacrificed an arm and a leg for a specimen like this.”
+The Führer would’ve sacrificed an arm and a leg for a specimen like this.”

 Lady Marie France holds the glasses before her eyes again.
 Dr. Schweizer looks from her to the young blond brute, whose foot is on his opponent’s neck.
 The crowd demands an execution.
-The young man’s thigh flexes, the savage’s neck snaps, and the crowd booms.
+The blonde’s thigh flexes, the savage’s neck snaps, and the crowd booms.

 Energy surges through Dr. Schweizer’s veins as well, compelling him to stand.
-From up in his loge, he has a good view.
 His eyes rest on the blond man’s face—sculpted as if in ice, no trace of emotion.
 He stands by the dead body, naked to his waist, those arms capable of so much damage hanging motionless by his sides.

-“If it is him,” Dr. Schweizer mutters, “he’ll take the rest of us down, too.
-We’re no match for The Dutchman, none of us is.”
+“If it is him,” Dr. Schweizer mutters, “he’ll wipe us out.
+None of our fighters is a match for The Dutchman, they can’t protect us.”

+Dr. Schweizer snorts.
 “The Dutchman doesn’t have any soft spots.
-You know what he’s been through.
-The feeling mechanism shuts itself down completely in men like him, and all that remains is anger.
+He doesn’t feel.
+That mechanism shuts itself down completely in men like him, and all that remains is anger.
 It’s the only way they can live thug life at this level.”

 Dr. Schweizer stops breathing.
-“What do you mean?”
+“What do you have in mind?”

-The doctor’s gaze falls to the amulet hanging from a golden chain around the woman’s neck, now resting just above the swell of her breasts.
+Lady Marie France’s gaze deepens, and the doctor understands.
+He looks to the amulet hanging from a golden chain around the woman’s neck, now resting just above the swell of her breasts.

 Enjoyed this?
 Plenty more where it came from : ) PLEASE NOTE THAT THESE CHAPTERS HAVE BEEN WRITTEN BEFORE I’VE DECIDED ON THE NEW TITLE, The Devil’s Elixir.
 Therefore, you’ll find them under the title Tristan and Isolde Reloaded.